5 Reasons Why New Transportation Technology Will Change the World

 For some, a world without congestion seems like a fantasy.
 We get it.
 Anyone who’s ever been gridlocked in all ten lanes of traffic during LA’s rush hour certainly gets it.

-Here at Damon, we believe that the more bike brands invest new transportation technology, the safer and more widely-accepted riding will become.
+Here at Damon, we believe that the more bike brands invest in new transportation technology, the safer and more widely-accepted riding will become.
 As a result, motorcycles and other, smaller forms of mobility may become the primary vehicles on the road.

 Anyone who’s been surrounded by New York’s endless sprawl of cars probably thinks this is nonsense.
 However, in a lot of Southeast Asian countries, over 80% of households own a motorbike so it’s not unheard of.
-In terms of congestion, a long term transition towards riding would significantly reduce commuter gridlock.
+In terms of congestion, a long-term transition towards riding would significantly reduce commuter gridlock.

-This is already being recognized by some countries and states, with motorcycles being given license to safely lane filter to the front.
-Not only does this tackle congestion, it also reduces rear-end collisions and other accidents.
+This is already being recognized by some countries and states, with motorcycles being given licenses to safely lane filter to the front.
+Not only does this tackle congestion, but it also reduces rear-end collisions and other accidents.
 Moreover, motorcycling is more enjoyable and helps reduce stress – something that can’t be said of driving during rush hour.

 This change won’t happen overnight.
-However, AI and big data’s long term impact on the transportation ecosystem may be the western world shifting from four wheels to two.
+However, AI and big data’s long-term impact on the transportation ecosystem may be the western world shifting from four wheels to two.